jameslovallo/snappy/packages/carousel/README.md

 That's it!
 Pat yourself on the back and grab a drink!

 ### Methods
-Keep It Simple, Stupid is the @snappywc way.
+Stupid is the @snappywc way.
 There are no methods to refresh the carousel, any content changes to the main slot will automatically trigger a refresh.

 ```.prev()```